When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ3: How do real-world developers perceive these differences, and what factors contribute to them?

-\textbf{Real-world Practices.} In the survey, 40.4\% of the practitioners have started to advance projects that integrate LLMs with UAVs), with 19.05\% of them having fully deployed the technology, and 80.95\% of them being in the proof-of-concept phase.
-This indicates that, although the integration of LLMs with UAVs is still in the exploratory stage, some practitioners have already successfully implemented the initial application of this technology.
-However, 59.6\% of the practitioners have not yet initiated this project.
-For those practitioners who have not implemented the project, we further inquired about the specific reasons for not advancing this technology.
-The survey revealed the main challenges.
+\textbf{Real-world Practices.} In the survey, 40.4\% of developers have initiated projects integrating LLMs with UAVs.
+Among them, 19.05\% have fully deployed the technique, while 80.95\% remain in the proof-of-concept phase.
+This suggests that while integration is exploratory, initial applications have been successfully implemented.
+Conversely, 59.6\% of developers have not yet initiated such projects.
+We further inquired about the specific reasons.